rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 e^{-x^2} = \sum_{m=1}^{M}\alpha_m \text{sech}^2 (mx)
 $$

+Note that we only have a single parameter $$\alpha_m$$ to fit.
+So the parameter plots here will be one-dimensional.
-As before, the coefficients $$\alpha_m$$ are obtained using gradient descent.
-The animations below show how the partial sums with $M = 8, 16, 32, \text{and }, 64$ approximate the Gaussian.
+As before, the coefficients $$\alpha_m$$ are obtained using Gradient Descent.
+The animations below show how the partial sums with $M = 8, 16, 32\, \text{and } 64$ approximate the Gaussian.

 <figure>
     <img src="{{site.url}}/assets/img/gaussian_approx_sech2_combined.gif" alt='map' style='margin: 10px;' height="300"/>
 </figure>

+The general observations made for rational functions apply here as well.
+Because the tails of $$\text{sech}^2(x)$$ decay slower than the Gaussian, overfitting, as evidenced by wildly swinging coefficients, is needed to obtain a good numerical accuracy.
+Adding more component functions provides a more flexibility; for a given accuracy, the coefficients for $$M=64$$ swing a lot less than those for $$M=8$$.

 ## Approximation using sinc functions
 This is the familiar [sinc function](https://en.wikipedia.org/wiki/Sinc_function).
 In fact the sinc function looks like the Gaussian around $$x = 0$$.
 But it has wiggles and dips below zero.
 It will be interesting to see how well we can approximate the Gaussian using a 'sum of sincs'.

-With these new component functions, our series expansion of the Gaussian will be
+Our formal series expansion of the Gaussian in terms of sinc functions will be

 $$
 \begin{equation}